fastenhealth/fasten-onprem/README.md

 ### <a name="using-https"></a>🔒 Using HTTPS and Trusting the Self-Signed Certificate

 By default, Fasten On-Prem runs with HTTPS enabled to ensure your data is secure.
 It uses a self-signed **TLS** certificate, which offers the same level of encryption as a commercially issued certificate.
-However, since it's not issued by a trusted Certificate Authority (CA), your browser will display a security warning.
+The first time you connect, your browser will display a security warning because it doesn't yet trust the certificate's issuer.
+The steps below will guide you through the simple, one-time process of telling your browser to trust the certificate, ensuring a secure connection without future warnings.
+Please note that the generated certificates can be replaced at any time with your own valid TLS certificates.

 #### How it Works: The Chain of Trust